Dollywood's Splash Country

 Dollywood's Splash Country is a 35 acre water park located in Pigeon Forge, Tennessee, adjacent to the Dollywood theme park.
 The park's central theme rests around entertainer Dolly Parton's childhood swimming in the rivers of the Great Smoky Mountains.
 Dollywood's Splash Country operates from May through September.

-Both Dollywood and Dollywood's Splash Country are co-owned by country music star Dolly Parton and the Herschend Family Entertainment Corporation.
+Dollywood and Dollywood's Splash Country are co-owned by country music star Dolly Parton and the Herschend Corporation.